pythonarcade/arcade/doc/programming_guide/gui/own_layout.rst

 Own Layout
 ----------

-Creating own layouts is the master class of creating own widgets.
+Creating your own layouts is the master class of creating own widgets.
 It allows you to create custom layouts that can be used in your application to position widgets.

 General use cases for own layouts are: